Devb1234/Power-BI-Projects/Super Store Sales Data/README.md

-# 🛒 Superstore Sales Dashboard & Forecasting (Power BI)
+# 🛒 Super Store Sales Dashboard & Forecasting (Power BI)

 This project presents an interactive **Power BI dashboard and sales forecasting** solution based on the Superstore dataset.
 It provides key insights into regional sales trends, product performance, and future sales predictions.